Chapter 21 : Explanations

 “It’s my first scan,” I told James.
 He nodded and looked at it more curiously.
 I gave it to him so he could look at it more.

 He smiled at me, almost bittersweet.
 “It was what convinced me to see you.”
 I was incredibly touched and he gave me another smile before leaving.

-The door shut with a click and I turned back to James who was staring at me curiously, the photo forgotten.
+The door shut with a click and I turned back to James who was staring at me curiously, the photo forgotten and left on the coffee table.
 I wrapped my arms around him and said, “Thank you for standing up for me.”

 He pressed a kiss to the top of my head.
 “Don’t worry about it, okay?”
 I nodded and he asked, “Are you okay?”